-- □ Cohen, Samuel.
+Ц Cohen, Samuel.
 50 Essays, fifth edition Bedford/St. Martin's Publishers 2007.
-ISBN: 978-1-319-04372-8-available used at the Spartan Bookstore - ☐ King, Stephen.
+ISBN: 978-1-319-04372-8-available used at the Spartan Bookstore King, Stephen.
 "Rita Hayworth and the Shawshank Redemption"-from the collection Different Seasons-Scribner 2016.
-ISBN: 978-1-5011-4348-9 available used and new on Amazon and Abebooks - □ SJSU Campus Handbook: The Everyday Writer by Andrea Lunsford: Print ISBN: 9781457667121 available at the Spartan Bookstore /Electronic edition ISBN: 9781457633423 or Bedford/St. Martin's online http://bcs.bedfordstmartins.com/everydaywriter5e/ - One large size green book for the midterm available at the Spartan bookstore
+ISBN: 978-1-5011-4348-9 available used and new on Amazon and Abebooks SJSU Campus Handbook: The Everyday Writer by Andrea Lunsford: Print ISBN: 9781457667121 available at the Spartan Bookstore /Electronic edition ISBN: 9781457633423 or Bedford/St. Martin's online http://bcs.bedfordstmartins.com/everydaywriter5e/ Two large green examination booklets for the diagnostic and midterm are available at the Spartan bookstore